Our Cruise to Celebes Sea

 brought back by the bluewater divers.

 Fig. 2.
-Joseph Rayos, watched by Mike Cole, examines a collection jar brought back by the bluewater divers.
+Joseph Rayos examines a collection jar brought back by the bluewater divers, while Mike Cole (in back) looks on.
 Large zooplankton and small fishes caught on the dives are carefully transferred from the jars into the planktonkreisel, where the vertically circulating current keeps them in the center for observation and photography.
 Image courtesy of 2007: Exploring the Inner Space of the Celebes Sea.

-We are also collecting phytoplankton samples with plankton nets (1 meter length, 30 cm diameter and 20 micron mesh size) that are towed vertically and horizontally.
+We are also collecting phytoplankton samples with plankton nets (1 meter length, 30 centimeter diameter and 20 micron mesh size) that are towed vertically and horizontally.
 These plankton samples will be shared between the National Museum of the Philippines and NFRDI.
-They will be analyzed and documented at the NFRDI Laboratory for analysis and documentation.
+They will be analyzed and documented at the NFRDI Laboratory.

-The samples we collect on this cruise contribute to our own knowledge in our personal specialties, studies of phytoplankton (Val) and larval fishes (Joseph, Fig. 2).
-Through the expertise of the scientists on-board BRP Presbitero, and the results of our cruise we hope to have considerable success in unmasking the hidden face of the Celebes Sea and in encouraging more collaborative research in this little studied area of the ocean.
+The samples we collect on this cruise contribute to our own knowledge in our personal specialties, studies of phytoplankton (Val's specialty) and larval fishes (Joseph's, fig. 2).
+Through the expertise of the scientists onboard the BRP Hydrographer Presbitero, and the results of our cruise we hope to have considerable success in unmasking the hidden face of the Celebes Sea and in encouraging more collaborative research in this little-studied area of the ocean.